 What Are Wisdom Teeth?

-When Should Wisdom Teeth Be Removed?
+When is Wisdom Teeth Removal Necessary?

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Dr. Draper and Dr. Gibbins have the training, license, and experience to provide these types of anesthesia for patients.

-Wisdom Teeth Removal
+Wisdom Teeth Removal Procedure

 If you have any questions, please do not hesitate to call us.

 Choosing to overlook discomfort or pain from wisdom teeth can invite more significant complications: